By Karyn Greenstreet

 Posted in:Mastermind Group Facilitation

-Because a mastermind group is a balanced and equal process where every member should be participating in the discussion, people like you and I who are coaches, consultants and teachers have to change our normal communication style to allow group discussions to flow.
+Because a mastermind group is a balanced and equal process where every member participates in the discussion, people like you and I who are coaches, consultants and teachers have to change our normal communication style to allow group discussions to flow.

 It took me a long time to master this!

-In some mastermind groups, the facilitator is the expert.
-You’re used to giving advice and being seen as “the teacher” and “the expert,” and now you have to shift to a new mindset: “The answer is in the room but it doesn’t have to come from me.”
+Now, you have to shift to a new mindset: “The answer is in the room — but it doesn’t have to come from me.”

 You have to take off your consultant or teacher hat, and put on your facilitator hat: don’t be the first to jump in with the answer or the question.
 Allow the group to help each other first.
 In this way, you teach the group that you’re not going to be the first to respond, which increases participation in all discussions.
 Then, if the group misses something crucial, you can add in the missing pieces after the other members have shared their ideas.

 Once I absorbed that, it was incredibly freeing to not have to be the only one with the answer.
 The power you feel when the discussion gets deep and productive is amazing, and you wouldn’t want to stifle that by always being the one with the answer.

 I graduated from CoachU.
-It was embedded into my consciousness throughout my professional coach training that coaches do not advise, they are not directive, they don’t tell the client what to do.
+It was embedded into my consciousness throughout my professional coach training that coaches do not advise, they are not directive, and they don’t tell the client what to do.

 For professional coaches, this can cause some angst: Can I still be a coach and a mastermind group facilitator?
 Can I still use all these wonderful coaching skills I have?

 Of course, the answer is Yes.
 So many of the skills you learned in coach training (listening, co-creating the relationship, designing actions, etc.) are hugely valuable in a mastermind group.
 You can even ask coach-like questions to garner insights.
 But you’ve got to be willing to give advice and share ideas, too.